Slavko Petrović: Playing career

 Petrović was a goalkeeper at Red Star Belgrade.
 Although he made no league appearances for them, he went to Germany, where he spent most of his career playing with Fortuna Düsseldorf, Rot-Weiss Essen and Wormatia Worms.
 He won the 1979–80 DFB-Pokal while playing for Fortuna Düsseldorf.

 Managerial career

 Early career

 During the late 1990s, Petrović became a manager in Germany, getting the job of assistant manager at Karlsruher SC in 1997 after coaching Alemannia Groß-Rohrheim and Amicitia Viernheim earlier.
 In the following season, he moved to SV Darmstadt 98 where he became the main manager.
 Until 2006, he was the manager of Carl Zeiss Jena, Fortuna Düsseldorf and Waldhof Mannheim.
 During the season 2007–08, he was coaching Zalaegerszegi in Hungary.

-In January 2011, Petrović returned to Serbia and became the coach of SuperLiga club Borac Čačak.
+In January 2011, Petrović returned to Serbia and became the manager of SuperLiga club Borac Čačak.
 At the start of the 2011–12 season, he became the coach of Rad.